ConPaaS-team/conpaas/docs/api.rst

 service.

-ConPaaS services are created and administered exclusively through an HTTP / JSON Application Programing Interface exposed by a web service called ConPaaS Director.
+ConPaaS services are created and administered exclusively through an HTTP / JSON Application Programming Interface exposed by a web service called ConPaaS Director.
 This document provides a description of such an API.

 Python API